Captain Caveman and the Teen Angels: The Flintstone Comedy Show (1980–82)

 In November 1980, Captain Caveman began to star in segments of his own on The Flintstone Comedy Show, one of many spin-offs of Hanna-Barbera's popular prime-time show The Flintstones, often in a role similar to that of Superman.
 Captain Caveman worked at The Daily Granite newspaper with Wilma Flintstone and Betty Rubble.
 His "secret identity" was Chester the office boy.
 To disguise himself as Chester, Captain Caveman wore a pair of glasses and a tie.
 Despite the simplicity of his disguise, he required a coat rack and an elaborate transformation sequence to become Captain Caveman.

 The Flintstone Kids (1986–88)

 In 1986, Captain Caveman appeared in a backup segment of The Flintstone Kids called Captain Caveman and Son with his son Cavey Jr. (voiced by Charlie Adler).
 In this case he appeared on a show-within-a-show that the younger versions of Fred, Barney, Wilma, and Betty enjoyed watching; the Captain's mumbled "unga bunga" became a catchphrase that the kids would shout before watching each "episode" of the show.
 The show would involve a lesson the Flintstone kids were trying to learn in the prologue.
-The whole "secret identity" idea was also ignored or forgotten.
+He had no secret identity.